Before getting onto vascular headache, a word of warning.

 The artery is inflamed so will be swollen and tender, but unlike in migraine will not be pulsing.
 In migraine the artery is tender and its pulsation is more obvious than usual.

-Temporal arteritis systemic disturbances include weight loss, malaise, weakness and fever.
+In temporal arteritis one may have weight loss, malaise, weakness and fever.

 If you suspect temporal arteritis, get medical advice today.
 I had one patient lose the sight in an eye a day or so after I put them on cortisone, while waiting to see the eye doctor.
 I didn't realize at that time, how big a dose of cortisone was needed.